11 Tips for Effective Workplace Housekeeping

 The practice extends from traditional offices to industrial workplaces, including factories, warehouses and manufacturing plants that present special challenges such as hazardous materials, combustible dust and other flammables.
-Experts agree that all workplace safety programs should incorporate housekeeping, and every worker should play a part.
-In addition, housekeeping should have management’s commitment so workers realize its importance.
-Here are 11 tips for effective workplace housekeeping.
+Experts agree that all workplace housekeeping should be incorporated into all safety programs, and every worker should play a part.
+In addition, workplace housekeeping should have management’s commitment so workers realize its importance.

 Slips, trips and falls were the second leading cause of nonfatal occupational injuries or illnesses involving days away from work in 2013, according to data from the Bureau of Labor Statistics.